-The Museum is located in the historic Marseilles railroad depot.
+The Museum is located in the historic Marseilles Rock Island Railroad depot.

 The following was compiled by Joseph Jakupcak and Dr. Janet Beck-Jakupcak.
 Also published in the book Main St. & More Marseilles - 2010.